Polish ruling party leader Kaczynski leaves government | Politics

 Polish ruling party leader Kaczynski leaves government

-Poland's ruling party leader and deputy prime minister Jaroslaw Kaczynski resigned from his position in government, PAP news agency said on Tuesday.
-Kaczyński had earlier signaled that he wanted to resign from government functions in order to focus on the ruling party's preparations for next year's parliamentary elections.
+Poland's ruling Law and Justice (PiS) party leader and deputy prime minister Jaroslaw Kaczynski has resigned from his position in government, PAP news agency said on Tuesday.
+"I'm not in the government right now ...
+Kaczynski was earlier prime minister in 2006-2007.

 - Country: